-Patriots' Tom Brady ties NFL record with 14th Pro Bowl selection
+abcnews

-New England Patriots star Tom Brady tied an NFL record with his 14th Pro Bowl selection on Tuesday, while breakout stars like Kansas City Chiefs quarterback Patrick Mahomes, New York Giants rookie running back Saquon Barkley and undrafted Denver Broncos rookie running back Phillip Lindsay earned their first selections.
+The New England Patriots' Tom Brady tied an NFL record with his 14th Pro Bowl selection Tuesday night, while breakout stars such as Kansas City Chiefs quarterback Patrick Mahomes, New York Giants rookie running back Saquon Barkley and undrafted Denver Broncos rookie running back Phillip Lindsay earned their first selections.

-Brady joined Peyton Manning, Tony Gonzalez, Bruce Matthews and Merlin Olsen as the only five players with 14 Pro Bowl selections, according to ESPN Stats & Information.
-But the Patriots only had two players selected to the Jan.
-27 game in Orlando, with cornerback Stephon Gilmore joining Brady.
+Brady joined Peyton Manning, Tony Gonzalez, Bruce Matthews and Merlin Olsen as the only five players with 14 Pro Bowl selections.
+But the Patriots had only two players selected to the Jan.
+27 game in Orlando, Florida, with cornerback Stephon Gilmore joining Brady.

-QB Philip Rivers, C Mike Pouncey, RB Melvin Gordon, WR Keenan Allen, DE Melvin Ingram and safeties Derwin James and Adrian Phillips were selected; it's the most the Chargers have had since 10 players made the trip to Hawaii in 2008.
+Quarterback Philip Rivers, center Mike Pouncey, running back Melvin Gordon, receiver Keenan Allen, defensive end Melvin Ingram and safeties Derwin James and Adrian Phillips were selected.
+It marked the most Pro Bowlers the Chargers have had since 10 players made the trip to Hawaii in 2008.

-"It feels amazing," James said about earning the honor as a rookie.
+"It feels amazing," James said of earning the honor as a rookie.
 "I set out goals for myself this year that I wanted to accomplish, and this is one of many.

-"That's special, to be able to know that you're among the best in the league, because everyone doesn't make the Pro Bowl, I'm happy as hell."
+"That's special, to be able to know that you're among the best in the league, because everyone doesn't make the Pro Bowl.
+I'm happy as hell."

-James leads the Chargers with 93 combined tackles and also has recorded 3.5 sacks and three interceptions.
+James leads the Chargers with 93 combined tackles to go with 3.5 sacks and three interceptions.

-Through 14 games, Rivers is tied for third in the league in passing touchdowns (31), fifth in completion percentage (69.4 percent) and tied for seventh in the NFL and in passing yards (3,951).

-Dating back to last season, Rivers has completed a touchdown pass in 26 straight games.
+Through 14 games, Rivers is tied for third in the league in passing touchdowns (31), fifth in completion percentage (69.4 percent) and tied for seventh in passing yards (3,951).
+Dating to last season, Rivers has completed a touchdown pass in 26 straight games.

 The Chiefs and Pittsburgh Steelers had six selections apiece.
-The New Orleans Saints, Chicago Bears and Dallas Cowboys each had five -- including Saints quarterback Drew Brees, who earned his 12th Pro Bowl selection, moving him into a tie for ninth place in NFL history.
+The New Orleans Saints, Chicago Bears and Dallas Cowboys each had five, including Saints quarterback Drew Brees, who earned his 12th Pro Bowl selection, moving him into a tie for ninth place in NFL history.

-Lindsay is only the second undrafted rookie to be selected to the Pro Bowl and the first ever on offense.
-Former long-time Cowboys cornerback Everson Walls is the other -- in 1981.
+Lindsay is the second undrafted rookie to be selected to the Pro Bowl and the first on offense.
+Former longtime Cowboys cornerback Everson Walls was the other in 1981.

+"I am so blessed to be selected to my first Pro Bowl!!," Lindsay wrote on Instagram.
+"It is a tremendous honor and I am so thankful to all of Broncos Country for supporting and believing in me this season."

-Arizona Cardinals cornerback Patrick Peterson became the 13th player to make the Pro Bowl in each of his first eight seasons, according to ESPN Stats & Information.
-The last player to do that was former Cleveland Browns lineman Joe Thomas -- the other 11 players are in the Pro Football Hall of Fame.
+Arizona Cardinals cornerback Patrick Peterson became the 13th player to make the Pro Bowl in each of his first eight seasons.
+The most recent player to do so was former Cleveland Browns lineman Joe Thomas.
+The other 11 players are in the Pro Football Hall of Fame.

-Among the most notable snubs are NFC running backs Alvin Kamara and Christian McCaffrey -- but their position group is loaded, with Todd Gurley II, Ezekiel Elliott and Barkley making the field.
+Among the most notable snubs are NFC running backs Alvin Kamara and Christian McCaffrey, but their position group is loaded, with Todd Gurley II, Ezekiel Elliott and Barkley making the field.

-Because that NFC running back group is so deep, Washington Redskins RB Adrian Peterson was also stopped short of earning his eighth Pro Bowl appearance, despite having 1,123 yards from scrimmage and eight touchdowns at the age of 33.
+Because that NFC running back group is so deep, the Washington Redskins' Adrian Peterson was stopped short of earning his eighth Pro Bowl appearance, despite having 1,123 yards from scrimmage and eight touchdowns at the age of 33.

+Another notable snub was Indianapolis Colts quarterback Andrew Luck, who is second in the NFL with 34 touchdown passes.
+(Mahomes leads the league with 45 TDs.)

 Three teams -- the Buffalo Bills, Oakland Raiders and Tampa Bay Buccaneers -- had no players selected to the Pro Bowl.